alwstar/AML-ICL/Nex/README.md

 ![Performance Comparison](image-1.png)

-This observation about In-Context Learning (ICL) is insightful and supported by the data shown in the image.
-Let's break down why this conclusion is valid:
+What we can observe about In-Context Learning (ICL) with different tasks and different experimental setup: No Demonstration Samples, Golden Samples, and Random Samples:

 1. Consistent improvement with demos: Across almost all models and tasks (both classification and multi-choice), providing demonstrations (demos) improves performance compared to "No Demos", regardless of whether the labels are gold (correct) or random.